boson-project/parliament/README.md

-# Parlaiment
+# Parliament

-Parlaiment is a framework for invoking functions over HTTP.
+Parliament is a framework for invoking functions over HTTP.
 It handles routing, liveness and readiness endpoints, and CloudEvent extraction.